ShinyHobo/shinyhobo.github.io/_posts/Delta/2022-09-14-Progress-Tracker-Delta.md

 ---

 # Progress Tracker Delta #
-### 477 deliverables listed | 2022-08-17 => 2022-09-14 ###
+### 478 deliverables listed | 2022-08-17 => 2022-09-14 ###
-There were 62 modifications, 2 removals, and 1 additions in this update.
+There were 62 modifications, 2 removals, and 2 additions (with 1 returning) in this update.
 Please note that not all removals are intentional; there is currently a bug with how time is entered on the Progress Tracker that can cause deliverables to disappear.

 ---

 <details><summary><h3>extra analysis (click me)</h3></summary><br/>
-There are approximately 435 devs (out of ~512, or 85%) with 920 assignments scheduled to work on 128 observable deliverables.
+There are approximately 437 devs (out of ~512, or 85%) with 923 assignments scheduled to work on 129 observable deliverables.
 Of those deliverables, 6% are for SQ42 exclusively, with ~214 devs (42%) scheduled for approximately 3247 man-days.
 8% of deliverables are shared between both projects.
 <br/><br/>